Hall of Famer, pioneering manager Frank Robinson dies at 83

 Born Aug.
 21, 1935, in Beaumont, Texas, Robinson attended McClymonds High School in Oakland, California, and was a basketball teammate of future NBA great Bill Russell.
 But it was on the diamond, rather than court, where fame awaited Robinson.

-Former Orioles pitcher Jim Palmer, who also gained first-ballot entry into the Hall, once called Robinson, “the best player I ever saw.”

-Starting out in an era when Mays, Aaron, Mickey Mantle and Ted Williams were the big hitters, Robinson more than held his own over 21 seasons.
+Starting out in an era when Mays, Aaron, Mickey Mantle and Ted Williams were the big hitters, Robinson more than held his own over 21 seasons — if anything, many who watched Robinson felt he never got his full due as an all-time great.
 He finished with 1,812 RBIs and hit .294 — he played in the World Series five times, and homered in each of them.

 Robinson was the only player to hit a ball completely out of old Memorial Stadium in Baltimore and once connected for grand slams in consecutive innings of a game.
 But he didn’t just slug away, as evidenced by a .389 on-base average boosted by 1,420 walks against 1,532 strikeouts.
 Extremely alert on the bases, he had 204 steals.

 Robinson played the game with grace, yet was known as fierce competitor who combined hard work with natural talent.
-He crowded the plate, yielding to no pitcher, and didn’t seem to care about being brushed back or getting hit by a pitch 198 times.
+He planted himself near the plate, yielding to no pitcher, and didn’t seem to care about being brushed back or getting hit by a pitch 198 times.

 “Pitchers did me a favor when they knocked me down,” Robinson said.
 “It made me more determined.
 I wouldn’t let that pitcher get me out.”